Louisville Metro EMS: Other ambulance services

-LMEMS also provides mutual aid to other agencies as well.
+LMEMS has provided mutual aid to other agencies as well.
 LMEMS paramedics are often called upon to provide assistance to BLS ambulance crews from other services and other counties when their own advanced providers are unavailable.

 Specialized teams

 In addition to the primary task of providing emergency care and transportation, LMEMS also maintains employees assigned to provide specialized service such as Tactical Medics to the Louisville Metro Police Department (LMPD) Special Weapons and Tactics Team (SWAT), Dive Medics and Swift-Water Rescue Medics, as well as retaining a highly visible bicycle team.
 Personnel are also assigned to the federally administered Joint Emergency Service Unit which seeks to combine all aspects of public safety in a large area into one task force to better coordinate activities in the event of a major emergency.

 Deployment

 Ambulances may be staffed by two Emergency Medical Technicians, one Emergency Medical Technician and one paramedic or, rarely, two paramedics.
 There is also at least one "Chase car" staffed with a paramedic at any given time.
 Additional Chase-cars are staffed as need dictates.
 2010 policy revisions state there must always be one supervisor per operations division but currently no more than two are ever on duty simultaneously.
 This leaves at least one division without a supervisor on a recurring basis.